progdupeupl/pdp_website/README.md

 ## Copyright

 Progdupeupl is brought to you under GNU Affero General Public Licence version 3+.
 For further informations please read the COPYING file.
-This project use some code parts from [progmod](http://progmod.eu/) available under the MIT licence.